dair-ai/d2l-study-group/README.md

 ### How to Contribute
-If you are interested to deliver chapters from the book or help as a TA, please reach out to me directly at ellfae@gmail.com.
+If you are interested to deliver chapters from the book, help as a TA, or deliver a special lecture, please reach out to me directly at ellfae@gmail.com.